Site Section Links

 1. Implications: What are the implications for further

 understanding the truth?

-In talking about the ancient proclivity to anthropomorphize the planet into a pantheon of gods, one person said, "I think that the planets are not alive in the sense that they are not "human," but from a more indigenous view, I would consider them to be alive, I think everything is alive and has consciousness.
+In talking about the ancient proclivity to anthropomorphize the planets into a pantheon of quasi-human gods, one person said, "I think that the planets are not alive in the sense that they are not "human," but from a more indigenous view, I would consider them to be alive, I think everything is alive and has consciousness.
 But anthropomorphizing and making them be what we think and want is not what they are.
 But I do believe they are beings with their own consciousness, not to be interpreted and defined by us."

 So, how does the above position—little different from that of the ancient mythmakers except for anthropomorphizing—hold up under our list of questions by applying PIFFLE?

-I. Not many if any general implications except that they would be truly and fully alien to us, and there would be no basis for a relationship or understanding.
+Implications.
+Not many if any general implications except that they would be truly and fully alien to us, and there would be no basis for a relationship or understanding.

-F. Supporting facts: The planets move and change, they appear and disappear.
+Facts.
+Supporting facts: The planets move and change, they appear and disappear.
 Evidently most of the ancient people believed that they were alive and that they had godlike powers to influence and control people on earth.
 They clearly rained down rocks, fire and brimstone upon the earth and its inhabitants, and this was interpreted as a reaction of anger towards people on earth.